mikeferguson/graceful_controller/README.md

  * When k1/k2 are cranked high, oscillation occurs.
 But if you're pointed in a bad direction initially, it takes a very wide arc to get back on the path.
 Need to add a parameter to turn towards the path initially.
+ * Should add an "initialized" flag so we only initialize() once.
+ * Need to add locking for controller instance to prevent reconfigure and computeVelocityCommands don't interact poorly.
  * There are absolutely no tests.

 ## Licensing